percona/pmm-doc/docs/how-to/secure.md

 ```

 !!! note alert alert-primary ""
-    - The certificates must be owned by root.
+    - All certificates must be owned by root.
 You can do this with: `chown 0:0 /etc/pmm-certs/*`
-    - The mounted certificate directory (`/etc/pmm-certs` in this example) must contain the files `certificate.crt`, `certificate.key`, `ca-certs.pem` and `dhparam.pem`.
+    - The mounted certificate directory (`/etc/pmm-certs` in this example) must contain the files named as `certificate.crt`, `certificate.key`, `ca-certs.pem` and `dhparam.pem`.
-    - For SSL encryption, the container must publish on port 443 instead of 80.
+    - For SSL encryption, the container should publish on port 443 instead of 80.

 ### Copying certificates